 Employees and employers share a relationship based on trust and mutual respect.
-However, the company retains the right to access all company property including computers, desks, file cabinets, storage facilities, and files and folders-electronic or otherwise-at any time.
+However, the company retains the right to access all company property including cellphones, computers, desks, file cabinets, storage facilities, and files and folders - electronic or otherwise at any time.
 Employees should not entertain any expectations of privacy when on company grounds or while using company property.

-All documents, files, voice-mails and electronic information, including e-mails and other communications, created, received or maintained on or through company property are the property of the company, not the employee.
+All documents, files, texts, voicemails, and electronic information, including texts and emails and other communications, created, received or maintained on or through company property are the property of the company, not the employee.
 Therefore employees should have no expectation of privacy over those files or documents.